HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 # Hyperspeedcube

-Hyperspeedcube is a modern, powerful, and beginner-friendly higher-dimensional Rubik's cube simulator.
+Hyperspeedcube is a modern, powerful, and beginner-friendly higher-dimensional Rubik's cube simulator that's been used to break numerous speedsolving records.

 ## Download